gospodinp/torei-rpg/rules.md

 After responding, discard these dice (unless you reversed the

-belonging, then giving you their single highest rolled die.
-The in their next conflict.

 GIVE IN
-You can give in the stakes at any time, even when someone is

-challenging you.
-This saves you from needing to respond, and can prevent fallout!

-Keep your 2 highest dice in your pool for your next conflict (don't re-roll them!)
-You can't help in this same conflict.

 FALLOUT DICE
 Set aside the same number of dice you used to respond.